python/cpython/Doc/library/os.rst

    This function always supports :ref:`paths relative to directory descriptors
    <dir_fd>` and :ref:`not following symlinks <follow_symlinks>`.
 Note however
-   that, unlike other functions, the :funk:`fwalk` default value for *follow_symlinks* is ``False``.
+   that, unlike other functions, the :func:`fwalk` default value for *follow_symlinks* is ``False``.

    .. note::